damidaramola/queens-and-diamonds-game/README.md

 # Queens and Diamonds

-Queens and diamonds is a simple card guessing game in which th player must guess and pick the right card (Queen of Diamonds).
-Each of the 4 cards is shuffled and then faced on its back to the player.If the play guesses the right card, they are awarded with points.
-There are4 rounds in total.
+Queens and Diamonds is a simple card guessing game in which the player must guess and pick the right card (Queen of Diamonds).
+The game is suitable for everyone as the player does not need extensive knowledge of a deck of cards in order to play.When the game begins, each of the 4 cards are shuffled and then faced on its back to the player.If the player guesses the right card, they are awarded with points.
+There are 3 rounds in total.
+The color theme is mainly a pink undertone to suggest femininity.
+It is also the color of the Queen of Diamononds card.
+The other cards are a subtle contrast from the Queen of Diamonds which makes the queen stand out.

 ![image](https://user-images.githubusercontent.com/110638513/201011587-9bb162bb-d95b-43ac-8e2c-fed0e944721c.png)
 ## Features